 Most fertility medications are agents that stimulate the development of follicles in the ovary.
-Some examples are gonadotropins and gonadotropin-releasing hormone .
+Some examples are gonadotropins and gonadotropin-releasing hormones.

 In vitro fertilization

 In vitro fertilization is the technique that allows the fertilization of male and female gametes (spermatozoa and ovules) outside the female body.
-The techniques generally used in in vitro fertilization include:
+The methods generally used in in vitro fertilization include:

-Transvaginal egg retrieval (OVR) is the process by which a small needle is inserted through the back of the vagina and guided by ultrasound to the ovarian follicles to collect the fluid contained in the ovary. ovules
+Transvaginal egg retrieval (OVR) is when a small needle is inserted through the back of the vagina and guided by ultrasound to the ovarian follicles to collect the fluid contained in the ovary. ovules

-Embryo transfer is the step in the process whereby one or more embryos are placed in a woman’s uterus with the intention of establishing a pregnancy.
-The less used techniques in in vitro fertilization are:
+Embryo transfer is the step in the process whereby one or more embryos are placed in a woman’s uterus to establish a pregnancy.
+The less used techniques for in vitro fertilization are:

 Assisted hatching of the area (AZH) is done shortly before the embryo is transferred to the uterus.
-A small opening is made in the outer layer that surrounds the egg to help the embryo out and help in the process of implantation of the growing embryo.
+A small opening is made in the outer layer that surrounds the egg to help the source out and help implant the growing embryo.

 Intracytoplasmic sperm injection (ICSI) is beneficial in the case of male factor infertility, in which sperm counts are very low or failed fertilization occurred with previous attempts at in vitro fertilization.

-The intracytoplasmic sperm injection procedure involves the administration of a sperm carefully injected into the center of an egg with a microneedle.
+The intracytoplasmic sperm injection procedure involves administering sperm carefully injected into the center of an egg with a microneedle.